Gary Anderson, Hesburgh Professor of Catholic Thought

 Professor Philpott has held fellowships at Harvard University, Princeton University, the University of Virginia, the Erasmus Institute at Notre Dame, the Hertie School of Governance, and the Wissenschaftzentrum Berlin, with the latter two on a fellowship from the Alexander von Humboldt Foundation.
 Between 2000 and 2006, he traveled regularly to Kashmir as a senior associate of the International Center for Religion and Diplomacy.
 He now trains political and religious leaders in reconciliation in Burundi and the broader Great Lakes region of Africa under the auspices of the Catholic Peacebuilding Network.

-Gabriel Said Reynolds, Professor of Islamic Studies and Theology
+Gabriel Said Reynolds, Jerome J. Crowley and Rosaleen G. Crowley Professor of Theology

 Christian Smith, Professor of Sociology and Director, Center for the Study of Religion and Society